 Advanced classes require Puppy Kindergarten OR Adolescent Dog Training as a pre-requisite so you won’t feel lost.

-Q: Why don't you offer board and train, and why can't I enroll in a pet sit and train if I'm a new client?
+Q: Why can't I enroll in overnight training if I'm a brand new client?

 Q: Where will a private training session take place?